NWA 7831 from the Vesta asteroid

 Originated in the Vesta asteroid

 From the composition, scientists have concluded that the meteorite was formed at moderate depth under pressure in an asteroid.
-With 525 kilometres in diameter, the Vesta asteroid is the most obvious candidate.
+With 525 kilometers in diameter, the Vesta asteroid is the most obvious candidate.
 Because of the many collisions with other celestial bodies, pieces of rock and rubble have broken of and started to roam through space.
 By crossing the same path, these pieces of rock and debris hit the Earth and impacted as meteorites.